skandasoft/browser-plus/README.md

   on your command prompt for atom directory, try uninstalling the package and reinstalling it

-  >   npm uninstall browser-plus
+  >   apm uninstall browser-plus

-  >   npm install browser-plus
+  >   apm install browser-plus

   if there is package dependency issue(jquery.autocomplete.js no found error messages etc) try

   >   apm rebuild-module-cache

-  >   npm install --> This will install all dependency
+  >   npm install --> in the browser-plus directory.
+This will install all dependency

 2. __How to open browser in atom?__